 The CAC is a very special and exciting group of citizens who are dedicated to protecting the watershed.
-Members enjoy a marvelous opportunity meeting other citizens from all walks of life who share common interests in the environment and who provide an opportunity of membership in a select group dedicated to protecting the Nisqually resources throughout the River Basin.
+Members enjoy a marvelous opportunity to meet other citizens from all walks of life who share common interests in the environment, while being part of a select group dedicated to protecting the Nisqually resources throughout the River Basin.
 Our strong volunteer citizen element is the cornerstone to a successfully organized watershed, whereby citizen voices are heard through a process of respect, discussion at the table, and consensus on courses of action and responsibility.
-As a matter of protocol, we have a unique ability to interface with all the Nisqually River Council agency representatives at monthly meetings and to co-serve with Council Members as volunteers for various committees within the Council structure.
+As a matter of protocol, we have a unique ability to interface with all the Nisqually River Council agency representatives at monthly meetings and to co-serve with Council Members as volunteers on various committees within the Council structure.

-For more information on how to join, become a member, attend meetings or to learn more about our activities contact Morgan at 360.438.8715, or email email@example.com.
+For more information on how to join, become a member, attend meetings or to learn more about our activities, contact Emily at 360.438.8715, or email firstname.lastname@example.org.
 Review past meeting agendas and minutes on our Resource page.

 We invite you to join us in these great activities:

 - The Annual Nisqually Watershed Festival at the Nisqually Wildlife Refuge

 …while we work to protect this great place, “The Nisqually”.

 The Role of the CAC in the original Nisqually River Management Plan was to provide for an active body of citizens within the watershed who work harmoniously with the River Council.
 The CAC is substantially represented on the Council with three voting members.
 The CAC members meet independently monthly, and elect their own Chair and Vice-Chair, and plan their own Annual Agenda in concert with the objectives of the Nisqually River Council’s goals determined at the Annual July Retreat.

 The CAC purpose is four-fold:

 - To provide advice and information to the Nisqually River Council, (NRC), on topics requested by the Council.